Is A Wedding Coming Soon For #MileyCyrus And #LiamHemsworth?

 During their time off, Miley Cyrus was linked to a number of men, including Jared Leto, Patrick Schwarzenegger, Douglass Booth, Kellan Lutz, and Mike Will Made It, and a couple of women, including Brooke Candy and Stella Maxwell.
 Meanwhile, Liam Hemsworth was believed to have dated January Jones, Eiza Gonzalez, and Nina Dobrev.

-The outlet went on to reveal that Miley Cyrus’ fans have been anxiously awaiting new music from the former Disney star but thus far, no plans for a new album have been announced.
+The outlet went on to reveal that Miley Cyrus’ fans have been anxiously awaiting new music from the former Disney star, but thus far, no plans for a new album have been announced.

 A post shared by Miley Cyrus (@miley_cyrus_forever_love_you) on

-While Miley Cyrus and Liam Hemsworth have stayed mum on their relationship since getting back together in early 2016, Cyrus did open up about her engagement ring at the end of last year while appearing on The Ellen Degeneres Show.
+While Miley Cyrus and Liam Hemsworth have stayed mum on their relationship since getting back together in early 2016, Cyrus did open up about her engagement ring at the end of last year while appearing on The Ellen DeGeneres Show.

 According to Miley Cyrus, she wears the ring because the man she loves gave it to her but it isn’t exactly her style.

-“This is really weird because this is like real jewelry and most of my jewelry is made out of gummy bears and cotton candy and they don’t look that good together because they kind of mix up, so sometimes I replace it with an actual unicorn or a Looney tune,” the singer explained to Degeneres, according to a report by E!
+“This is really weird because this is like real jewelry and most of my jewelry is made out of gummy bears and cotton candy and they don’t look that good together because they kind of mix up, so sometimes I replace it with an actual unicorn or a Looney tune,” the singer explained to DeGeneres, according to a report by E!
 News.
 “And he’s kind of like what’s going on?
 It’s like, well, this isn’t really my aesthetic, but I’ll wear it because you love me.”

 Miley Cyrus will rejoin her co-stars on The Voice Season 13 later this year.
 A premiere date has not yet been announced.